 If the person’s mood appears depressed, questions probing suicidal ideation should be asked.

 Thought can be inferred from observing speech and behavior.
 Its quantity should be noted: poverty of thinking occurs in depression, dementia, or schizophrenia.
-The rate of thought is affected similarly to the speed of speech for the most part: many people with mania have the pressure of thought, and some people with depression have bradyphrenia (slowed thought stream).
+The rate of thought is affected similarly to the speed of speech for the most part: many people with mania have the tension of thinking, and some people with depression have bradyphrenia (slowed thought stream).

 The form of thought may indicate specific problems.
 Several types of thought disorders, such as tangentiality, derailment, and neologisms, are signs of psychosis.
-Clanging or punning associations are often indicative of mania, and thought blocking and echolalia (automatic repetition of another’s words) may indicate the presence of catatonia.
+Clanging or punning associations often show mania, thought blocking, and echolalia (automatic repetition of another’s words) may reveal the presence of catatonia.
 Thought disorder (“word salad”) may be so severe that no sense can be made of the conversation.

-The content of thought may include delusional thinking: a fixed false belief that is not normal for the person’s background.
-The nature of the delusion and the degree of conviction with which it is held is vital in determining risk.
+The thought content may include delusional thinking, a fixed false belief not typical for the person’s background.
+The nature and degree of conviction of delusion are vital in determining risk.

-Hallucinations (perception in the absence of sensory stimulus) may affect any sense (auditory, tactile, olfactory, visual, and gustatory).
+Hallucinations (perception without sensory stimulus) may affect any sense (auditory, tactile, olfactory, visual, and gustatory).
 The most common type of hallucination in mental illness is acoustic.

 It is crucial to enquire about command hallucinations, where individuals hear and sometimes obey voices that command them to perform certain acts – significantly if that may influence them to engage in dangerous behavior.